openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 Lethal damage is used sparingly in Open Legend as a way for GMs to paint a picture of injury consequences over time.
 This is especially helpful for grim and gritty storylines where effects of injury should extend beyond a combat encounter.
 A GM might incorporate a trap or environmental hazard that deals lethal damage.
 Since these situations occur outside of combat, normal damage would othewise have no long term effect on the story.

 A creature's maximum hit point toal is reduced by the amount of lethal damage it has sustained.
-The maximum lethal damage a creature can accrue is equal to it's maximum hit points.
-If a creature sustains lethal damage greater than or equal to it's maximum hit point total, the creature is unconscious until it heals at least 1 hit point of lethal damage.
+The maximum lethal damage a creature can accrue is equal to its maximum hit points.
+If a creature sustains lethal damage greater than or equal to its maximum hit point total, the creature is unconscious until it heals at least 1 hit point of lethal damage.

 Lethal damage is more difficult to heal then regular damage, healing at a rate of 1 hit point per day per Fortitude attribute point (minimum of 1 hit point).
 With the full-time attendance of a capable healer or doctor, any number of characters who are located in the same area and avoid strenuous activity heal at an additional rate equal to their attendant’s Creation, Presence, or Learning score.
 Multiple attendants do not cumulatively improve this accelerated healing rate (the bonus is simply equal to the highest score among attendants).